What is an adjusting entry?

 Why make adjusting entries?

 When you make an adjusting entry, you’re making sure the activities of your business are recorded accurately in time.
-If you don’t make adjusting entries, your books will show you paying for expenses before they’re actually incurred, or collecting long after you’ve earned it.
+If you don’t make adjusting entries, your books will show you paying for expenses before they’re actually incurred, or collecting unearned revenue before you can actually use the money.

 So, your income and expenses won’t match up, and you won’t be able to accurately track revenue.
 Your financial statements will be inaccurate—which is bad news, since you need financial statements to make informed business decisions and accurately file taxes.